samscodeco/SCCLoot/README.md

 ## More Information

 For a more detailed description and help, see the README.txt file inside the SCCLoot directory.

+## Known Issues
+- Items may clip into the floor in some buildings.

 ## License